 - Clear up any uneaten food afterward.

-How to use bait or rat poison
+How to use bait or rat poison to get rid of rats

 Rodenticides are poison baits that you should use in areas where domestic animals and children can’t access them.